GigMate/our_repository/AUTOMATION_COMPLETE.md

 ---

-## ?
-User Experience
+## User Experience

 ### Before Running Scripts:
 ```
-I need to deploy... where do I start?
+I need to deploy... where do I start
-What commands do I run?
+What commands do I run
-In what order?
+In what order
-What if something fails?
+What if something fails
 ```

 ### After Running Scripts: